WindhoverLabs/auto-yamcs/README.md

 ## How To Use It <a name="how_to_use_it"></a>

-1. To make get this quickstart guide work without any issues, it is highly recommended to have [airliner](https://github.com/WindhoverLabs/airliner.git) built on your system in order to use.
+1. To make this quickstart guide work without any issues, it is highly recommended to have [airliner](https://github.com/WindhoverLabs/airliner.git) built on your system in order to use.
     Once users get through this guide, they should be able to easily use this guide as a template to run `auto-yamcs` on a non-airliner code base.
     `auto-yamcs` should work with any non-airliner code as long as the caveats stated on [juicer's](https://github.com/WindhoverLabs/juicer/tree/master) documentation.